AlibabaCloudDocs/smartag/intl.en-US/Tutorials/Use SAG and CEN to access OSS.md

 4. Set permissions on the object.

     For data security, the bucket is set to private in this example.
 Therefore, permissions on a specific object must be manually granted to users that need to access the object.
 The following example demonstrates how to grant read-only permissions on an image file to all users.
 You can set permissions on objects based on your business requirements.
-For more information, see [Use bucket policies to authorize other users to access OSS resources](/intl.en-US/Console User Guide/Upload, download, and manage objects/Use bucket policies to authorize other users to access OSS resources.md).
+For more information, see [Add bucket policies](/intl.en-US/Console User Guide/Upload, download, and manage objects/Add bucket policies.md).

     1. On the **Files** tab, click **Authorize**.